volhaleusha/Data-Science-Nano-Projects/README.md

 #### Python

 + [Prediction of Alcohol content in wine](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Machine%20Learning/Predict%20Alcohol%20Content).
-Built Linear Regression model to predict alcohol content in wine using pandas and numpy.
+Built Linear Regression model to predict alcohol and flavanoid content in wine using pandas and numpy.
 Compared performance of this model to SkLearn model.

 + [Deep Learning Specification on Coursera](https://www.coursera.org/specializations/deep-learning): (in Python, including Keras and Tensorflow).
 [Certificate](https://www.coursera.org/account/accomplishments/specialization/LDHQRBD65FV6).
 As part of specification completed following projects (my solutions for this specific specialization can not be publicaly posted in GitHub due to Coursera honor code):
    - Cat classifier using logistic regression